-Email: student-counselling@tcd.ie
+Email: student-counselling@tcd.ie (appointments cannot be booked by email).

 Website: www.tcd.ie/student-counselling Location: 3rd floor of 7-9 South Leinster Street

 Trinity Health Service

 We take a holistic, multi-disciplinary approach to Student Health, working closely with the other Student Services, in the knowledge that Health matters can have a significant impact on the Academic progress of students.